SandipMakwanaReliution/Notes/TimeSheets.md

 🗓️ Today’s Work:

 🔧 Project: Korzo
-🔍 R&D: Invoice and credit note menu - 00:10
+🔍 R&D: Invoice and credit note menu - 00:30
    - Reviewed user group configurations to verify how "All Records" and "Own Records" access settings affect visibility of menus and records.
    - Discussed the current behavior with the manager to determine whether any changes are required, pending confirmation.

+🔧 Project: Tesro
 🔍 R&D: Internal
    01:50
    - Figured out how to print barcode labels only for selected lines or lots, helping to avoid unnecessary label printing for all products and reduce waste.

 🔧 Project: Internal
 🔍 R&D: Inventory Workflow
-   02:30
+   02:55
    - Explored barcode configuration within the Inventory module.
    - Understood the flow of using the Barcode app to validate receipts and deliveries transfers.
    - In a fresh database, enabled the two-step receipt and delivery process and verified how the default flow behaves.
    - Scanned sub-location barcodes using the barcode app and confirmed that stock moves were correctly recorded to the specified sub-locations.
    - Learned how Batch Picking works and how it groups multiple transfers into a single operation for efficient handling.

-🔍 R&D: App Functionality Test
+🔍 R&D: Mail App Testing
    01:00
    - Created a fresh Odoo 18 database for testing, and installed the testing app along with all required libraries.
    - Configured both incoming and outgoing mail servers.
 Faced an error when trying to open the Settings menu, after installing mail_mobile module to resolved the issue.
+   1:45
    - Verified that outgoing emails were working, but incoming emails were not until an action e.g. Create Lead was set on the incoming mail server.
    - Discussed Odoo Mail app behavior and configurations with Ritul Bhai.
    - Later updated the incoming mail server to use the Fetch Only option without creating any records.